amacleod1417/RPGCharacterGenerator/README.md

 #ReadMe

-Allows user to generate a character for a role playing game.
+Full Stack application that allows user to generate a character for a role playing game.
 Uses MongoDB, Express, Vue, Node, HTML, CSS, and JavaScript.

 ## Project setup
 ```